 Don't you believe us?
 Then pay attention to the infographics below.

 It brings us back to the need to provide our users with the perfect offline app experience.
 In other words, the application has to work regardless of Internet availability (as well as its speed).

 How do offline-ready apps work?

 First, let's look at how regular online apps operate.
-The fact is that the data they’re dealing with is usually stored on the server: this is very convenient since all content is concentrated in one place, which results in the simplified synchronization process.
+The fact is that the data they’re dealing with is usually stored on the server: this is very convenient since all content is concentrated in one place, which results in a simplified synchronization process.
 However, such an approach leads to the need for continuous interaction of the user device with the server in question (in order to gain access to the necessary information).

 The situation seems to be clear... but it means it's impossible to make an app work offline at a high level, isn't it?
 In the end, there will be no connection with the server!